Coronavirus And The ‘Killing Fields’ Of India

 What such stereotypes fail to take into account is that, abandoned by the state and their employers, the only place where migrants feel a sense of security is back ‘home’.
 The long walk back to their homes is, therefore, a resounding statement of their lack of trust in the government.
 One needs to wait and see how this lack of trust might alter the political landscape in the years to come.

-Dr Saurabh Mishra is a Senior Lecturer in the Department of History, Sheffield.
+Dr Saurabh Mishra is a Senior Lecturer in History, University of Sheffield.
 He is the author of the monograph Beastly Encounters of the Raj: Livelihoods, Livestock and Veterinary Health in Colonial India, 1790-1920 (Manchester University Press, 2015).

 [1] Charles E. Rosengerg, ‘What Is an Epidemic?
 AIDS in Historical Perspective,’ Daedalus, vol. 118, no. 2 (Spring, 1989), pp. 1-17.
 The volume of the Bulletin that I am referring to is volume 94, Number 4 (Winter 2020),